1 Then drew near unto him all the publicans and sinners for to hear him.

 32It was meet that we should make merry, and be glad: for this thy brother was dead, and is alive again; and was lost, and is found.

 When I started studying this piece of scripture, I was immediately drawn into the whole chapter.

 Although I would love to do an entire Bible study on Luke 15, I will contain myself!
 In today’s post I will be using just a few verses of the scripture, even though I have included Luke 15 in its entirety.

 I encourage you to read all of Luke 15 and then meditate or study on it.
 There are so many precious nuggets just waiting to be found.

 They had come against Jesus for “hanging out” with sinners and even eating with them.
-The pharisees believed the sinners needed to be shunned and the Pharisees never had anything to do with sinners, tax collectors and the like.
+The Pharisees believed the sinners needed to be shunned and they would never have anything to do with sinners, tax collectors and the like.